1. The Science Museum

-Established in 1673, the Chelsea Physic Garden was established by the Worshipful Society of Apothecaries and is one of the oldest gardens in the UK (after the Oxford and Edinburgh Botanic Gardens).
+Founded in 1673, the Chelsea Physic Garden was established by the Worshipful Society of Apothecaries and is one of the oldest gardens in the UK (after the Oxford and Edinburgh Botanic Gardens).
 It occupies four acres on the Chelsea Embankment, close to the Thames, and grows around 5,000 different edible, useful and medicinal plants found in glasshouses, borders and rockeries.
 Specimens include the UK’s largest fruiting olive tree: in 1976, seven pounds of ripe olives were harvested!
-Tickets are £7.50 for adults and £4.50 for concessions.
+Tickets are £12 for adults and £8.50 for concessions.
 Children under 5 go free.

 (5) Tea at the Ritz

 The Ritz is one of the world’s most opulent and famous hotels.
-It offers 111 rooms, 23 suites, a number of restaurants and bars (including the Rivoli bar, designed to resemble a bar on the Orient Express) and its own casino.
+It offers 111 rooms, 23 suites, a number of restaurants and bars (including the Rivoli bar, designed tog give the impression you are walking in to a golden jewellery box) and its own casino.

 Tea at the Ritz, held in the hotel’s Palm Court, is a special treat.
-Compete with finely cut sandwiches, freshly baked scones with Cornish clotted cream and strawberry preserve and a wide selection of delectable pastries, diners are also given a choice of 18 different oose leaf teas.
+Compete with finely cut sandwiches, freshly baked scones with Cornish clotted cream and strawberry preserve and a wide selection of delectable pastries, diners are also given a choice of 18 different loose leaf teas.
 If you have trouble choosing, why not consult the hotel’s own tea sommelier?
-Entertainment is provided by the hotel’s pianist and harpist. £60 for adults (£77 with champagne); £40 for children.
+Entertainment is provided by the hotel’s pianist and harpist. £67 for adults (£89 with champagne); £40 for children.
 NB: booking essential; men must wear a jacket; and jeans and sportswear are banned.